Search

 Clarification 3-2011

-2. The definition of “Charge Down” in Law 12 clearly indicates that the ball does NOT have to travel forward from the player charging down to be considered a charge down (stating that charge down “is not a knock-on even though the ball may go forward”).
-We question how Law 11.4 (f) can distinguish betwee ... n if there is no such difference between the two.3.
-Even assuming it was argued that a charge down must travel forwar
+l forward from the player charging down to be considered a charge down (stating that charge down “is not a knock-on even though the ball may go forward”).
+We question how Law 11.4 (f) can distinguis ... l forward (not supported in Law) this Law seems difficult to apply.
+If a ball ricochets off a playe